 Menlo School is a private grade 6 - 12 school located at 50 Valparaiso Avenue sited on 26.7 acres of property (including 50% ownership of Cartan Athletic Field and Wunderlich Athletic Field) serving approximately 795 students.
-The school site currently allows for the development of multiple-family residential uses.
-The school expressed its interest in acquiring land adjacent to the school and developing 10-20 units within this housing element cycle.
-If the school were to acquire additional property, the Town would consider expanding the PFS zone to include the acquired property via existing zoning opportunities.
+The school site is zoned Public Facilities School (PFS) and currently allows for the development of multifamily residential uses.
+The policies within the Housing Element provide that the Town would allow the school development by right at 20 units per acre.